Researcher Safety & Privacy: a two-way street

 Where any research activity is performed with a proprietary fork of the Chromium browser, there is a presumptive failure to comply with the legislation, as data relating to the subject of the investigation is passed to the corporate owner of the browser, with no consent from the individual subject.

 To perform legally compliant research, do not use Chromium browsers, with the exception of the Brave Browser.

-The Firefox Mozilla and Tor browsers allow for legally compliant OSINT research.
+The Firefox Mozilla and Tor browsers allow for legally compliant III (OSINT) investigations.

 How to Avoid a Research Privacy Compromise